 The 3 BIG Questions about the Oral-B Vitality…

 If you are short of time, the answers to the following 3 questions should let you know all you need to about the Oral-B Vitality.
 If we have missed something, let us know in the comments.

-If you want more detail, you can read our full Oral-B Vitality review further down the page or watch our video review.
+If you want more detail, you can read our full Oral-B Vitality review further down the page.

 1. Is there anything drastically wrong with this toothbrush?

 No, there is nothing drastically wrong with this brush.

 It functions perfectly and doesn’t have any visible design flaws that stop it from working properly.

 A built-in rechargeable battery, 2 minute timer, and brush head included gives you the basics you need.
 However, the lack of a battery status icon might be a frustration.